Common Types of Horse Worms

 Their life cycle starts with the female red worm laying eggs that pass out in the dung on to pasture.
 The eggs hatch into larvae in warm weather.
-The small red worm larvae feed on bacteria, moult twice and become infective therefore contaminating pasture.
+The larvae feed on bacteria, moult twice, and become infective therefore contaminating pasture.

 Large Red Worms

 They are referred to as Bloodworms due to their colour and their habit of feeding on blood.

 Large redworms follow the same life cycle pattern as the small redworms.
 The larvae mature in the gut, they feed by burrowing into arteries supplying the bowel, being dangerous because they sometimes obstruct the arterial blood vessels supplying the bowel.

 Horses with heavy large redworm infestations lose weight, become anaemic and suffer bouts of severe colic.

 This is a common parasite infecting horses and other ruminants such as cattle, sheep and goats.
 Hairworms are red brown, reaching up to 8mm in length.

 Typical of the strongyle worm family they follow the life cycle pattern of red worms (strongyles species).
 The larvae are ingested from grazing then develop in the stomach into egg-laying adults.

 However, in small numbers they pose no problem.